zuozhenggh/learning-library/data-management-library/database/Essbase21c/essbase-basic/essbase-basic.md

     ![](./images/image14_7.png "")

 6. After successful login, you can now begin working with data in Essbase.
-Expand ‘EssbaseCluster,’ navigate to the ‘DynamicCorp’ application. click on ‘Sales’ and 'connect' and then click on 'Ad hoc analysis'.
+Expand ‘EssbaseCluster,’ navigate to the ‘DynamicCorp’ application. click on ‘Sales’ and 'connect'.
+   click on 'Ad hoc analysis'.